 👉 https://fukigymwear.com

-Choose Nike if you want performance + culture.
+Choose Nike if you want performance + cultural influence.

-Choose smaller brands if you want minimalist aesthetics or budget-friendly gear.
+Choose smaller brands if you prefer minimalist design or lower prices.

 Q1: Is Nike still the most popular sportswear brand?

-Yes — Nike remains the global leader in brand value and cultural influence.
+Yes.
+Nike remains the global leader in brand value, athlete influence, and cultural impact.

 Q2: Is Nike good quality?

 Yes.
-Their R&D and testing standards are among the strictest in the industry.
+Nike maintains some of the strictest R&D and testing standards in the sportswear industry.

 Q3: Why do athletes prefer Nike?